Identifying Lab-Grown Diamonds

 At GIA we use a fluorescence imaging instrument called a DiamondView for examining diamonds.
 This instrument reveals the characteristic growth patterns within diamond crystals.

-The real identification challenge facing the jewelry trade is the testing of very tiny diamonds, or melee.
+The real identification challenge facing the jewellery trade is the testing of very tiny diamonds, or melee.
 This material is sold in parcels of several hundred to several thousand small gemstones, which can include both natural and synthetic diamonds (Screening of Small Yellow Diamond Melee for Treatment and Synthetics, Lab Notes, Gems & Gemology, Winter 2015, Vol. 51, No. 4).

-Dr. Shigley is a distinguished research fellow at GIA in Carlsbad.
+Dr Shigley is a distinguished research fellow at GIA in Carlsbad.